 Data Redaction (blacklining)

 Data redaction, also known as blacklining, is a method similar to nulling out, as only some part of the original data is masked.
+For example, to prevent fraud, only the last four digits of the payment card number are shown to customers while online shopping.

 Data Scrambling

-The data scrambling technique is used to alter data by randomly rearranging the order of characters or numbers with a specific algorithm.
+The data scrambling technique alters data by randomly rearranging the order of characters or numbers with a specific algorithm.
+The original data can no longer be obtained after completing the process, as the data is scrambled.

 Data Encryption

+Data encryption is a technique that allows access to data only with the decryption key.
 It is the most complex data masking algorithm and the most secure one.
-In addition to the complexity, it requires proper encryption key management to ensure security.
+In addition to the complexity, proper encryption key management is required to ensure security.

 Overall, data masking provides impressive benefits, which can help businesses gain a competitive advantage.
 But what are the common use cases?
 Let’s have a look at some of them.